 Because this type of order usually begins with the shipment, rather than the PO, these shipments may be created externally.
 RestockPro will simply import them and then allow you to create matching POs if desired.
 Learn more about Direct POs/Shipments.

-Use caution to ensure that RestockPro is aware that inventory you had in Local Inventory or an open Cross Dock order has moved to a shipment.
-There are a variety of options to achieve this:
+Make sure RestockPro is aware that inventory you had in Local Inventory has moved to a shipment.
+There are two options to achieve this:

 - Deduct units: If you have already received the items into your Local Inventory, be sure to deduct the units you ship to Amazon, either manually or via CSV.
 Learn how to manage local inventory quantities.